 Did you know… beyond Napa and Sonoma, there are over 107 total AVAs in California alone.
 That’s a lot of wine country left waiting to be explored!
 Below are three amazing options you need to know about, all located in the Central Coast AVA near San Francisco and with something unique to offer visitors.

 Santa Cruz Mountains AVA

 Recognized as an AVA in 1981, the Santa Cruz Mountains Appellation was among the first to be defined by its mountain topography, following the fog line along the coast to encompass the highest vineyards on the ridge tops at 2600 ft of elevation.
-Their wines are representative of this stunning terroir and more often than not, the wineries themselves have stunning views from this increased elevation.
+Their wines are representative of this stunning terroir, and more often than not, the wineries themselves have stunning views from this increased elevation.

-With a history that goes back a hundred years, this is one of the most unique AVAs in the world and the only in the US to include height in its boundary descriptions.
+With a history that goes back a hundred years, this is one of the most unique AVAs in the world and the only one in the US to include height in its boundary descriptions.
 The tasting rooms are also often in more remote locations, with beautiful winding forest roads leading to charming tasting rooms in the woods.
-Due to its more secluded nature, the tasting rooms tend to be less packed than other California wine regions, and you’re more likely to run into the winemaker themselves, with the opportunity to discuss their wines.
+Due to its more secluded nature, the tasting rooms tend to be less packed than in other California wine regions, and you’re more likely to run into the winemaker themselves with the opportunity to discuss their wines.
 They make world-class wine that easily stands up against the best Napa or French wines, but often for a fraction of the price.